cccs-eric/assemblyline4_docs/docs/user_manual/searching.md

 # Searching

-Assemblyline leverages the powerful capabilities of [Elasticsearch](https://www.elastic.co/) which make it possible to search for almost anything.
+Assemblyline offers a search capability within its user interface to search for anything inside its repository.
+Using the Lucene query syntax, a user can issue search queries that will be handled by [Elasticsearch](https://www.elastic.co/).
+The fields available for searching are dictated by several Object Data Models (aka ODMs) that are captured via Elastic indices.

-## Document store
+Elastic indices allow Assemblyline to deduplicate most of the results in the system which is a major reason Assemblyline can scale so well.

-One key concept to understand are the "*indices*" of information.
-These allow Assemblyline to deduplicate most of the results in the system which is a major reason Assemblyline can scale so well.
 Searching indexed fields is also very fast.

 There are 6 primary "*indices*":
 - Alert